igeclouds/mysqlserver/README.md

 # What is it?
-This is a minimal Docker image for Microsoft SQL Server 2019, built over Debian Stable Slim.
+This is a minimal Docker image for Microsoft SQL Server 2019, built over Debian Old Stable Slim.

 https://hub.docker.com/r/abesnier/mssql